Teoneag/Splitty_TU-Delft_OOP-Project/README.md

 ## ToDo

 - Bugs
+  - when creating event, can't see it without restarting the app?!
   - fix expense limit
   - when renaming an event, rename it in the recent events as well
 - implement redo for navigation